Public draft baseline

 The paper is public, tested, and still evolving.
 Runtime Enforcement Layer v1 is valid; v1.1 refines edge-case handling without changing the core model.

-Featured downloads
+Current downloads

 For citations, metadata, and archival artifacts, use the papers library.